resolution: a determination to do or not do something; a decision

 I’ve written New Year’s Resolutions for as long as I can remember.
 I refer to them many times throughout the year to see how well I’m sticking to them and achieving my goals.
 Looking back on many past years, I’m struck by how almost everything in these lists is stuff I want to do.
 This year I’m focused on who I want to be.
 It feels deeper, more conscious and more self-compassionate.

 So instead of Resolutions, I’m calling them Intentions.
 I’m setting a purpose for the year, an aim of who I wish to be — my why.
 Yet I have made no decisions or presuppositions about how or what.
 I’m letting that come naturally.
+If one of your intentions this year is to get to know more people buy Instagram views which will provide your tons of followers.

 This feels like a sweet move away from achievement-orientation and towards acceptance of what is.
 It’s a shift I’ve been working on for some time and I’m happy to be integrating this new way of being into my hopes for the coming year.